CUDA-Q Adapter v0.1

 Building the Documentation

-The documentation can be built configuring the CMake as follows:
+The documentation can be built using the build_doc.sh script.

 The generated webpage can be inspected by opening the file in docs/html/index.html in the CMake build directory.